CodeMates-NS/Phishing-Website-Detection-based_on-Machine-Learning/Phishing Website/src/README.md

 **“True innovation comes when passion meets purpose — and teamwork turns ideas into impact.”**
 Inspired by real-world phishing defense mechanisms and modern web security standards.

 ---
+## ⚠ Disclaimer
+This tool is intended for *educational and research purposes only*.
+Predictions may not always be *100% accurate*.
+Use caution and verify suspicious websites manually.
+---
 > 💬 “Detecting phishing isn’t just about blocking fake sites — it’s about building smarter, safer web experiences.”